nbarredo/tt-skills-radar/documents/prompt.md

 **Suggestions for Future Enhancements (beyond this initial scope):**

 - **Backend Integration**: Migrate `localStorage` persistence to a real database (e.g., Firebase Firestore, a custom REST API) for multi-user access and better data management.
-- **User Authentication & Authorization**: Implement user login, roles (Techie, Sales, Solutions, People, Production), and role-based access control.
+- **User Authentication & Authorization**: Implement user login, roles (Techie, Sales, Solutions, People, Production), and role-based access control. [cite: 5, 6, 7, 8, 15]
 - **Advanced Filtering & Search**: Implement more sophisticated search capabilities, including keyword search across multiple fields and complex query building.
 - **Visualizations**: Integrate charting libraries (e.g., Recharts) to visualize skill distribution, proficiency levels, and talent gaps on the dashboard.
-- **Excel Import Functionality**: Implement the actual logic for parsing Excel files and importing member data.
+- **Excel Import Functionality**: Implement the actual logic for parsing Excel files and importing member data. [cite: 16]
-- **Integration with External APIs**: Connect to "Techie Points" for client appreciations and "Datamaster" for member data, as mentioned in the original document.
+- **Integration with External APIs**: Connect to "Techie Points" for client appreciations and "Datamaster" for member data, as mentioned in the original document. [cite: 16]
 - **Profile Images**: Allow Techies to upload and display profile pictures.
 - **Notifications**: Add a system for alerts or notifications (e.g., when a skill is updated)."